Viewport daemon, relay, and hosted runtime are available in alpha. Surfaces may change.

 endedAgent exited.
 Updates stop.

 If the daemon crashes or the machine goes offline, the session enters a disconnected substate.
-The platform shows its last-known status; it does not reconstruct the session server-side.
+The platform shows its last-known status from persisted metadata; it cannot replay the transcript from the platform database.

 Starting a session